baselshabana/React-Node-App/README.md

 -calling "https://oaosman84.github.io/statics/mock_transaction_data" and parsing the response

--creating (fully functional and tested) 5 api's: getTotal getPercentage getJan2029 showList markTransaction
+-creating (fully functional and tested) 5 api's: getTotal, getPercentage, getJan2029, showList, markTransaction

 -creating 5 buttons and listeners to call the api's from the client